- Popular Searches

 Practical Anthropology

-This course introduces cultural anthropology with special attention to the application of an anthropological perspective to Christian mission.
+This course applies cultural anthropology to everyday life and Christian mission, with special attention to the application of an anthropological perspective.
 Students learn to examine the framework of beliefs, assumptions, values, and behaviors that shape people’s lives, in order to be more effective in ministry.

 This course examines the unique problems and strategies for communicating the gospel effectively in intercultural contexts.
 Special attention is given to the student’s personal role in intercultural communication, including language, behavior, and sensitivities needed to bridge cultural boundaries.

-Typically this course is completed during Fall Session 1.
-During this course following the internship, students will successfully complete all paperwork and other debriefing requirements for their time on the field in the internship.
+This course is typically completed during the fall semester, upon students’ successful completion of ICST 3521 and ICST 3522.
+During this course, students will successfully complete all paperwork and other debriefing requirements for their time on the field in internship.
 Elements such as debriefing, field reports, and supporter reports are a part of this course.
 Successful completion of all course components is required.

 This course focuses on practical strategies of evangelism and discipleship in a cross-cultural setting that result in indigenous-led churches which reproduce themselves by planting more churches.
 Special attention is given to contextualization, creative access strategies into closed countries, personal spiritual development, spiritual warfare, raising support, communicating with supporters, family dynamics, choosing an organization, and the changing role of the western missionary.